allaboutevemirolive/spring-boot-hot-reload/README.md

-# Spring Boot Hot-Reload Utilities
+# Automatic Hot-Reloading for Spring Boot Applications

-A pair of complementary Bash scripts that enable seamless hot-reloading for Spring Boot applications during development.

-## Overview

-This repository contains two utility scripts that work together to provide an efficient development workflow:

-- **loop-run.sh**: Continuously executes your Spring Boot application with intelligent error handling
-- **watch-kill.sh**: Monitors your project directory for changes and terminates the application process to trigger rebuilds

 ## How It Works

+Spring Boot applications are designed to run continuously on a specific port.
+For development purposes, automatic reloading when code changes is essential.
+This is achieved through two complementary scripts:

 ### **watch-kill.sh**

-This script continuously monitors the target directory and kills the specified port whenever changes are detected.
+This script continuously monitors a target directory for changes.
+When it detects any modifications, it automatically terminates the process running on the specified port.

 ### **loop-run.sh**

-This script continuously executes the command and is designed for use with Spring Boot.
-Once the used port is killed by `watch-kill.sh`, this script will re-run the specified command.
+This script operates in a continuous cycle, executing the specified command repeatedly.
+It is specifically designed to work with Spring Boot applications.
+When the port being used by your application is terminated by watch-kill.sh, this script automatically re-executes the command to restart the application.

-Take note, Spring Boot applications are tightly coupled with the port they run on.
-If the port is no longer available—whether due to another process taking it, the application being stopped, or an external force killing it—Spring Boot will shut down.
+## The Underlying Mechanism

+Spring Boot applications maintain a strong connection with their designated port.
+The application will shut down if:
+- Another process takes over the port
+- The application is manually stopped
+- An external process terminates the port connection
-Since the Spring Boot server process keeps running, the next command won't execute until the current process's port is either terminated or taken over by another process.

-So, the command is re-run only when the port becomes unavailable—meaning the Spring Boot server process has stopped—creating a hot-reloading effect.
+Since a Spring Boot server process continues running until completion, the next execution command in loop-run.sh remains pending until the current process is terminated.
+This creates a dependency: the command only re-executes when the port becomes available again, which occurs when the Spring Boot process stops.

-Using the trick of finding and killing the process that holds the port, we create a script that essentially stops our Spring Boot application and restarts it when needed.
+By identifying and terminating the process occupying the designated port, we effectively create a mechanism that stops and restarts the Spring Boot application as needed.

-By combining `loop-run`, `watch-kill`, and the Spring Boot server process, we achieve automatic hot-reloading.
+The combination of these three elements—loop-run.sh, watch-kill.sh, and the Spring Boot server process—creates an efficient automatic hot-reloading system that restarts your application whenever code changes are detected.

 ## Key Features